 Bud and Eldana’s marriage was blessed with four children, Joan Diane, Jane Eldana, Judy Lynn and Jay Adrian.
 In 1962, he moved to Glencoe after building his family a new home there, and along with his family, became a member of First Ev.
 Lutheran Church in Glencoe as well.
 In that decade, due to their growing family, he built two additional homes in Glencoe, residing in town until 1993.
 In 1972, Bud purchased 85 acres in Rich Valley Twp. northwest of Glencoe, where upon his semi-retirement, he built his retirement home with his wife at his side on his cherished hobby farm.

 For over four decades, Bud worked as the general contractor, owning and operating Soeffker Construction Company.
 His projects included the designing and drafting blueprints for the building of single-family homes, remodeling projects, building additions, construction of commercial buildings and residential apartments, as well as church and school additions throughout McLeod, Sibley and Carver counties.
 Prominent commercial projects included serving as General Contractor for building the Glencoe Fire Station, Midland Co-op (now Glencoe Co-op Association/Cenex), and several additions and remodels of Security State Bank of Glencoe and Security Bank of Winsted.
 School additions included First Lutheran School of Glencoe, Zion Lutheran School of Benton Township, and Mayer Lutheran High School.
-Church additions and remodeling projects included Immanuel Lutheran, Brownton; St. John’s Lutheran, Helen Township; Prairie Community Church UCC, Lester Prairie; and St. Mark’s Lutheran, New Germany.
+Church additions and remodeling projects included Immanuel Lutheran, Brownton; St. John’s Lutheran, Helen Township; Prairie Community Church UCC, Lester Prairie; St. Mark’s Lutheran, New Germany, and the St. Brendan Church Rectory in Green Isle.
 Bud also built the original Park Shelter #2 at Oak Leaf Park in Glencoe, which was purchased and moved to Silver Lake.
 The new #2 shelter was constructed on the same site.

 Bud enjoyed playing cards with family and with a special group of friends, listening to Country and Western and Old-Time Gospel music, fishing, snowmobiling, and following the MN Twins.
 He had a quiet sense of humor, loved reading the comics, and enjoyed playing practical jokes on his buddies, especially Charles Burger.
 He would often dole out lollipops from his pocket when spending time with grandchildren, great-grandchildren, and young nieces and nephews.
 On his farm in Rich Valley Twp., he enjoyed raising ducks, felling trees for his wood burner, pruning his apple trees, and planting garden vegetables with his wife, always with his dogs following by his side.
 His sense of humor and enjoyment of practical jokes continued on throughout his life, even to his days at Harmony River, where he enjoyed playing pranks on his Hillside Bend caregivers.
 He loved and cherished Christmas, and even up until the very end, he could recite the Lord’s Prayer in German.
 His favorite song of all time was “O du fröhliche.”